 - Use of Prefabricated Components.
 Prior to the housing downturn, homebuilders were increasingly using prefabricated components in order to realize increased efficiency and improved quality.
 Shortening cycle time from start to completion was a key imperative of the homebuilders during periods of strong consumer demand.
 During the housing downturn, that trend decelerated as cycle time had less relevance.
 Customers who traditionally used prefabricated components, for the most part, still do.
-However, the conversion of customers to this product offering has slowed.
-We expect this trend to reverse as the residential new construction market continues to strengthen. - Economic Conditions.
+However, the conversion of customers to this product offering slowed during the downturn.
+We are seeing this trend reverse as the residential new construction market continues to strengthen. - Economic Conditions.
 Economic changes both nationally and locally in our markets impact our financial performance.
 The building products supply industry is highly dependent upon new home construction and subject to cyclical market changes.
 Our operations are subject to fluctuations arising from changes in supply and demand, national and local economic conditions, labor costs, competition, government regulation, trade policies and other factors that affect the homebuilding industry such as demographic trends, interest rates, single-family housing starts, employment levels, consumer confidence, and the availability of credit to homebuilders, contractors, and homeowners.
 Over the past few years, the mortgage markets have experienced substantial disruption due to increased defaults.
 This resulted in a stricter regulatory environment and reduced availability of mortgages for potential homebuyers due to an illiquid credit market and tighter standards to qualify for mortgages.
 Mortgage financing and commercial credit for smaller homebuilders continue to be constrained.
 As the housing industry is dependent upon the economy and employment levels as well as potential homebuyers' access to mortgage financing and homebuilders' access to commercial credit, it is likely that the housing industry will not fully recover until conditions in the economy and the credit markets improve and unemployment rates decline. - Cost of Materials.
 Prices of wood products, which are subject to cyclical market fluctuations, may adversely impact operating income when prices rapidly rise or fall within a relatively short period of time.
 We purchase certain materials, including lumber products, which are then sold to customers as well as used as direct production inputs for our manufactured and prefabricated products.
 Short-term changes in the cost of these materials, some of which are subject to significant fluctuations, are sometimes passed on to our customers, but our pricing quotation periods may limit our ability to pass on such price changes.
 We may also be limited in our ability to pass on increases on in-bound freight costs on our products due to the price of fuel.
 Our inability to pass on material price increases to our customers could adversely impact our operating results. - Controlling Expenses.
 Another important aspect of our strategy is controlling costs and enhancing our status as a low-cost building materials supplier in the markets we serve.
 We pay close attention to managing our working capital and operating expenses.
 We have a "best practices" operating philosophy, which encourages increasing efficiency, lowering costs, improving working capital, and maximizing profitability and cash flow.
 We constantly analyze our workforce productivity to achieve the optimum, cost-efficient labor mix for our facilities.
 Further, we pay careful attention to our logistics function and its effect on our shipping and handling costs. - Expand into Multi-Family and Light Commercial Business.
-While our primary focus has been, and continues to be, on single-family residential new construction, over the past several years we expanded our multi-family and light commercial business to further diversify our customer base and lessen our dependence on the single-family housing market.
+Our primary focus has been, and continues to be, on single-family residential new construction.
+However, we will continue to identify opportunities for incremental profitable growth in the multifamily and light commercial markets.